 Once the items are sorted, Plan to Eat will go back through the list to combine and group similar items based on similar rules; store name, grocery category, title, units that can be scaled, and then the unit title.

 Learn more about merging items on the Shopping List.

 Our approach to the shopping list:

-You can see which recipes correspond to particular ingredients by looking at the letter which follows it and referencing the recipe key (it highlights when you roll over it).
-You can also look at the details of particular ingredients by clicking on the edit icon and clicking to view the included items.
+You can see which ingredients go with which recipes by looking at the recipe letter key at the end of the item.
+You can also look at the details of particular ingredients by clicking on the pencil icon and clicking to view the included items.
 This can be helpful as you are trying to see how ingredients are combining.

 We want the Plan to Eat to simplify as much of your grocery shopping as possible.
-However, we also want your grocery list to be transparent enough that you know exactly what your meal plan is calling for, and come home from the store with everything you need.
+However, we also want your grocery list to be transparent enough that you know exactly what your meal plan is calling for and come home with everything you need.
 As you use Plan to Eat, it will learn your preferences and categorize in a way that works best for you.